crashoverride777/swifty-ads/README.md

 - v5.4

 Merged AppLovinInter and AppLovinReward into a single class called AppLovin.
-Call showInterstitial or showRewardedVideo to show ads
 Clean up and improvements

 - v5.3.2